- Hybrid powertrain

 We give the CR-V a 9 for safety, but we couldn’t do it without the two crash-test agencies.

-The NHTSA says the CR-V merits a five-star overall score, while the IIHS calls it a Top Safety Pick—though it applies only to gas-powered CR-V Touring trim and to all Hybrids, thanks to their advanced LED reflector headlights.
+The NHTSA says the CR-V merits a five-star overall score, while the IIHS calls it a Top Safety Pick—though it applies only to Touring trims, thanks to their advanced LED reflector headlights.

 Other models don’t earn the IIHS nod, but all CR-Vs do have good outward vision, with a low window line and slim roof pillars.
 They also get standard automatic emergency braking, while EX and higher trims add blind-spot monitors.